 There is a designated school Governor with responsibility for special educational needs who meets with the SENDCo to ensure that the SEND policy is strategic and thoroughly implemented.

 - How will the curriculum be matched to my child's/young person's needs?

 Pupils are given developmental feedback about WWW (what went well) and EBI (even better if).
-Some children may benefit from additional resources such as a sloped desks or cushions, pencil grips, colour reading rulers.
+Some children may benefit from additional resources such as sloped desks, wobble cushions, pencil grips and colour reading rulers.
 We provide additional adult support if it is appropriate for the child.
 We also use specialist resources such as PECS (picture exchange system) as advised by outside agencies.

 Teachers and teaching assistants have access to regular training opportunities to improve their knowledge and skills, including regular CPD (Continuing Professional Development) sessions on a wide variety of educational concerns, including SEN issues.
-Examples of recent support staff CPD content included staff training sessions or externally-sourced courses on Speech and Language (4 day ELKLAN training attended by Mrs Souter and Mrs Thomson), maths, Safeguarding, marking guidelines and policies, medical conditions, Educational Psychology advice and reports, EHCP (Education Health and Care Plans), GSP (Grammar spelling and punctuation), Guided Reading and Phonics.
-CPD already planned for 2018/19 includes sessions on Safeguarding, My Concern policies, EAL provision, BLANKs, KS1 Lift off to language and cascaded CHUMs training.
+Examples of recent support staff CPD content included staff training sessions or Educational Psychologist training on ADHD and supporting literacy difficulties in the classroom, safeguarding, calculation strategies, precision teaching and PACE maths (Planning, Applying, Checking and Evaluating).
+Staff training continued remotely during lockdown with courses on Dyslexia part 1&2, Speech, language and communication, Autism and ADHD, EHCP (Education Health and Care Plans), GSP (Grammar spelling and punctuation).
+CPD already planned for 2020/21 includes sessions on Safeguarding, Motivating Learners, Supporting pupils with SEN in phonics, and Talking Success.